Office of Sponsored Programs (Policy 5030)

 3.10 Sponsored Project

 A grant, contract, cooperative agreement, sub grant, subcontract, consortium agreement, purchase order, or memorandum of understanding (hereafter collectively referred to as a “sponsored project”) that formalizes the transfer of money or property from a sponsor in exchange for specified activities (e.g., research and development, instruction, public services etc.), and may require specific deliverables such as detailed financial and/or technical reporting by the recipient.
 Performance is usually to be accomplished within a specified time frame, with payment subject to revocation.
 It may include provisions related to intellectual property and publication rights.
-The University’s Office of Sponsored Programs in the Division of Research and Economic and Development is responsible for accepting and administering sponsored projects.
+The University’s Office of Sponsored Programs in the Division of Research and Economic Development is responsible for accepting and administering sponsored projects.

 4. Responsibilities and Procedures